strengths-based

 • SBE recognizes, celebrates, and caters to many different learning styles.

-At the risk of oversimplifying, I think it’s safe to say that rather than rewarding conformity, SBE empowers individuals to discover and be who they are.
+At the risk of oversimplifying, we think it’s safe to say that rather than rewarding conformity, SBE empowers individuals to discover and be who they are.
 That process gives them the best chance to succeed in life … whatever that means to them.
 And in the process of realizing their uniqueness, they are able to appreciate and enjoy the individuality of others.

 How SETS Encourages Strengths-based Teaching